 CONTACT A LOS ANGELES THORACIC SURGEON TODAY

-La Peer Health Systems employs renowned thoracic surgeon Dr. Ali Mahtabifard, a leading expert in minimally invasive thoracic surgery and the comprehensive management of hyperhidrosis.
-Dr. Mahtabifard works with patients to understand their hyperhidrosis and GERD symptoms and determine the best-possible treatments.
-He also explains how different types of hyperhidrosis and GERD treatments are performed and addresses any patient concerns or questions.
+La Peer Health Systems employs renowned thoracic surgeons and leading experts in minimally invasive thoracic surgery and the comprehensive management of hyperhidrosis.
+Our thoracic surgeons work with patients to understand their hyperhidrosis and GERD symptoms and determine the best-possible treatments.
+We also will explain how different types of hyperhidrosis and GERD treatments are performed and addresses any patient concerns or questions.

 If you suffer from excessive sweating due to hyperhidrosis or GERD that interferes with your daily activities, please contact us today at (855) 360-9119 to schedule a consultation.